Sasun (historical region): Early history

 Sasun or Sanasun formed a part of the territory of the Kingdom of Urartu, as well as the Kingdom of Armenia under the successive rule of the Orontid, Artaxiad and Arsacid dynasties.
 Sanasun was a territory of the bdeashkh (vitaxa, viceroy) of Aghdznikʻ, an office that was likely constituted during the reign of Tigranes the Great (1st century BCE) and continued to exist until the mid-5th century.
 It has been suggested that Sanasun formed "a tribal territory under its own chieftains" rather than a holding of the bdeashkh, but there is little evidence to support this.
 Although the early Armenian historian Movses Khorenatsi does not mention Sanasun by name, he refers to "the Taurus Mountain, that is Sim and all the and all the Kłesurkʻ [Kleisourai, mountain passes]," which is clearly describing the territory of Sanasun, as part of the territories granted to Sharashan, bdeashkh of Aghdznikʻ.
+Sanasun was strategically important because of its geographical position; the river valleys that it encompassed, though difficult to pass, were a logical invasion route from the south toward the plain of Mush.
 The chief fortress of Sanasun bore the same name and was located near the later village of Sasun (modern Derince).
 Sanasun presumably came under direct Roman suzerainty together with the entire bdeashkhutʻiwn (viceroyalty) of Aghdznikʻ as a result of the Peace of Nisibis in 298 CE, although the viceroyalty may have remained under the de facto authority of the King of Armenia.
 The Romans gave up rights to Aghdznikʻ to Sasanian Iran in 363 and the viceroyalty was possibly reconquered by Armenia in the 370s.
 Aghdznikʻ was divided between the Roman and Sasanian empires in the partition of Armenia in 387, with most of it going it to the Sasanians.
+After the partition of Armenia, a line of mountain fortifications were built in Sasun, which had become the southern frontier of central Armenia.

 Sasun maintained its independence or semi-independence after the dethroning of the last Arsacid king of Armenia in 428.
-In the 510s, the future Byzantine governor of Armenia Mzhezh Gnuni led the Armenians of Sasun to defeat a group of raiding Huns.
+In the 510s, the future marzban of Armenia Mzhezh Gnuni led the Armenians of Sasun to defeat a group of raiding Huns.
 At some point after the Arab conquest of Armenia, Sasun came under the control of Mamikonian dynasty and a became a key stronghold for resistance against Arab rule.
 Starting from the end of the 8th century, Sasun was ruled by the Tornikians, a branch of the Mamikonian family.
 In 851, the population of Sasun, under the leadership of a certain Hovhan Khutetsi, defeated an Arab army on the plain of Mush and killed its commander Yusuf.
 In 852 the Abbasid commander Bugha al-Kabir attacked Sasun and massacred thousands of its inhabitants.
 Despite this, the Tornikians maintained their control over Sasun and continued to resist Arab rule.
 The frequent revolts of the Armenians of Sasun against Arab rule served as the historical basis for the medieval Armenian epic Daredevils of Sasun.